Half Shuffle, Saturday, April 28, 2018

 Come and join us for stories of the trail, some food and beverages at the Shinglemill Pub and Bistro at 6233 Powell Heights (604-483-3545) near the finish.

 The whole trail has been well marked with fluorescent orange-red metal squares all the way to the finish line at the Shinglemill.
 It has also been brushed and groomed in the weeks preceding the Shuffle.
 Be at the trailhead at least 15 minutes before the start so we can take the starter picture and start on time.
 Be prepared for the weather.
-Make sure you have your Shuffle Bib Number clearly visible during the event so volunteers can check you off as you pass through the half-dozen checkpoints along the route.
-If you decide not to finish the entire route, it is imperative that you hand your Shuffle Bib Number in to a volunteer at one of the check points, or at the finish (Shinglemill); Search & Rescue volunteers will be called out for anyone who has not turned in their bib.
+Make sure you have your Shuffle bib number clearly visible during the event so volunteers can check you off as you pass through the half-dozen checkpoints along the route.
+If you decide not to finish the entire route, it is imperative that you hand your Shuffle bib number in to a volunteer at one of the checkpoints, or at the finish (Shinglemill); Search & Rescue volunteers will be called out for anyone who has not turned in their bib.

 For some it’s a race, but for others it’s not.
 However, we do keep track of your times so you have something to compare to next year.
 We hope everyone will take the same course, but won’t disqualify folks for getting lost and hiking or running extra distance.
-Over the last few years the course has been substantially upgraded with the installation of a multitude of the square florescent markers every 30 meters or so, and dozens more of the carved wooden directional signs at any of the junctions.
+Over the last few years the course has been substantially upgraded with the installation of a multitude of the square florescent markers every 30 metres or so, and dozens more of the carved wooden directional signs at any of the junctions.
 If you don’t see any of the red markers, retrace your steps to the last junction and take the fork that has the markers.
 Junctions are signed with the ground being spray-painted, but when you are running (or talking) you sometimes don’t look up to take note of the proper turn, keeping straight ahead instead.
 Remember: red markers, red markers.
 Look up every so often, and refer to your route instructions.

 This event is not sponsored, sanctioned, permitted or anything else that would qualify it as an official event, and you participate at your own risk entirely.